-The following information sets forth as of April 6, 2005, the names, ages, principal occupations and business experience for the Company's common stock director nominees.
+The following information sets forth as of April 21, 2006, the names, ages, principal occupations and business experience for the Company's common stock director nominees.
 Unless otherwise indicated, the business experience and principal occupations shown for each director has extended five or more years.
+As previously reported, J. Sydney Davenport will not stand for reelection to the Board of Directors.
+Mr. Davenport has been a director since the Company's organization in December 1987, and his service to the Company is greatly appreciated.

-Thomas B. Akin (52), has been a director of the Company since May 2003, and Chairman since May 30, 2003.
-He also has served as the managing general partner of Talkot Capital, LLC located in Sausalito, California since 1995.
+Thomas B. Akin (54), has been a director of the Company since May 2003, and Chairman since May 30, 2003.
+He has served as the managing general partner of Talkot Capital, LLC located in Sausalito, California since 1995.
 Talkot Capital is the general partner for various limited partnerships investing in both private and public companies.
-From 1991 to 1994, Mr. Akin was the managing director of the Western United States for Merrill Lynch Institutional Services.
-Mr. Akin had been the regional director of the San Francisco and Los Angeles regions for Merrill Lynch Institutional Services from 1981 to 1991.
+From 1981 to 1994, Mr. Akin worked for Merrill Lynch Institutional Services as regional director for both the San Francisco and Los Angeles areas, followed by managing director of the Western United States.
 Prior to Merrill Lynch, Mr. Akin was an employee of Salomon Brothers from 1978 to 1981.
-Mr. Akin is currently on the board of directors of Acacia Research Inc., Combi Matrix, and Advance Data Exchange.
+He is currently on the board of directors of Acacia Research Inc., Combi Matrix, and Advance Data Exchange.
+Mr. Akin holds a B.A. from the University of California at Santa Cruz, and an MBA in finance from the UCLA Anderson School of Management.